Book review: Brain-based parenting

 Ultimately, it took a fair amount of effort to read this book but, personally, that effort was rewarded.
 Would I recommend it to parents?
 Yes, but you will either need to be a fan of neurobiology or be prepared to skim read large sections to find the important message behind the neuroscientific details.

 Brain-based parenting: The Neuroscience of caregiving for healthy attachment (by Daniel A. Hughes & Jonathan Baylin) was published in 2012 by W. W. Norton & Company and is available in hardcover.
 Interested in children’s brains?
-You might like to read Toddlers’ brains: how toddlers think or, if you have a teenager, What’s going on in my teenager’s brain?

 This review reflects my personal opinion.
 I was not paid to write it but I did receive a free copy of the book for review purposes.
 This post contains affiliate links.
 If you click through and buy the book from Amazon, I receive a small fee (see Disclosure Notice for more details).